 The public realm of the activity centre is to provide a high level of amenity to pedestrians.
-The streets of the centre are to accommodate wide pedestrian pavements that in turn can accommodate high branching trees, street furniture, comfortable pedestrian movement, al fresco dining, street lighting and landscape treatments.
-In most areas of the activity centre the built form adjoining the public realm is to have a nil setback to create a defined edge and provide adequate all weather protection above pedestrian pavements.
+The streets of the centre are to accommodate high branching trees, street furniture, comfortable pedestrian movement, al fresco dining, street lighting and landscape treatments.
+In most areas of the activity centre, the built form adjoining the public realm is to have a nil setback to create a defined edge and provide adequate allweather protection above pedestrian pavements.
 The public realm is to include at least one civic space that provides a gathering place for the community, is located along a main street and is close to the retail core.
 Any secondary civic spaces should attain a similar level of amenity and activity.